gbdfxilhn/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object 🖐 used
-  - this
+  - this 🖐 used
-  - arrow function
+  - arrow function 🖐 used
-  - async function
+  - async function 🎓 known
   - call
-  - bind
+  - bind 🎓 known
   - apply
   - instanceof
   - ...spread